sphen/fryQuotes/README.md

 #### Currently hosted on Heroku @ https://fry-quotes-api.herokuapp.com/
-feel free to use for your FCC "Build a Random Quote Machine" projects!
+Feel free to use for your FCC "Build a Random Quote Machine" projects!

 ### Currently accepted params:
 * /quote/random for a random quote